Alien Logo

 Alien Logo 1979

 The logo of the original film adaptation.
 It consists of simple capital black letters written at a great distance from each other.
 The space indicates cosmic space and weightlessness.
-The technique leaves mystery between the symbols, expecting sudden events.
+The technique leaves a mystery between the symbols, expecting sudden events.
 The sign retains understatement.

 1986